 Our platform simplifies the entire process of making complex volume datasets.
 Without volume.cc, a spreadsheet needs to be utilised, maintained and only serves the need of one technician.
 These spreadsheets may become outdated, corrupt due to version control faults and cannot seamlessly be shared.

 The test data available when a bad vent pipe undergoes a repeated pressure test shows really how important a satisfactory reference volume is.
-In fact, the evidence is clear that if the reference volume is not satisfactory, the manufacturer is simply not testing them to any reasonable standard.
+The analysis is clear that if the reference volumes are not satisfactory, the manufacturer is simply not testing them to any reasonable standard.
 Mean (average) leak rates of a part will differ in respect to its reference volume.
-Higher reference volume means more volume loss per second.
-This is a technique to identify problematic gradual leaks and also ensures a more stringent test.
+Higher reference volume means more volume loss per second and ensure the entire space is quantified correctly.
+This ensures a technique exists to identify problematic gradual leaks and also ensures a more stringent test since the spacial complexity has been adequately accommodated.

 Gradual leaks are defined as a test sensor which vibrates (the wobble) upon its first feed pressurisation phrase and then stops wobbling.
 The part has been pressurised to the correct bar and no wobble thereafter exists because the part is now stable and thereby verified to be leak free.
 Good parts will inherit a volume loss very close but not equal to zero upon its pressurisation interval.